 typical exotic animal.

-The works of the Placebo series is linked to those of another project called Tonic and represent the fundamental idea that Zhou Tiehai has regarding art.
+The works of the Placebo series are linked to those of another project called Tonic and represent the fundamental idea that Zhou Tiehai has regarding art.

 Placebo is therefore not considered as a medicine to cure an illness but simply an attempt to give people psychological comfort.